hashani26/modern-walk/README.md

 whenever there is a PR to the master branch, an optimum build will be created\
-Deploying is automated via github actions configured in deploy.yml
+Deploying is automated via github actions configured in deploy.yml code quality checks and best practices are enforced during deployment

 ## Monitoring and Logging

 the project can be further extended for monitoring using logs, analytics etc.

+## Prototyping

+This project is setup